sudoosama/Advanced-Calculator/README.md

 this calculator.
 This program also uses math.h library function to perform specific which it wants to perform while solving the problem.

-BASIC CALCULATIONS:
+##BASIC CALCULATIONS:

-BINARY TO DECIMAL CONVERSION:
+#BINARY TO DECIMAL CONVERSION:
 This function will give the decimal value when the system ask you to enter the binary value,in this function we have used the loops with proper operator proceedings regarding calculations.

-DECIMAL TO BINARY CONVERSION:
+#DECIMAL TO BINARY CONVERSION:
 This program also include a function of decimal to binary, we have used loops in this function because to covert the number we must use to loop to reduce the value therefore to convert it.

-HEXADECIMAL CONVERSION:
+#HEXADECIMAL CONVERSION:
 There are two functions regarding this statement one will convert the binary number to decimal and other functions will operates vice versa, in this case we have used the loop structure and cases as well to indicate that the hexadecimal values from 10 onwards are indicated by A to F till 15.

-EQUATION:
+#EQUATION:
 This function is the most advanced function of this calculator, this function also used a loop in order to find a value of x when function of x is given the scope is set to n numbers which will be asked to the user, and he sets the scope to his wish and function calculates the function of x till that value.

-Algorithm/Pseudo Code and Flowchart of all function working is avaliable in Project Word documents
+#Algorithm/Pseudo Code and Flowchart of all function working is avaliable in Project Word documents

+Connect me on LinkedIn: https://www.linkedin.com/in/hassan-osama-464a76196/